 Our Community Services department helps people with short-term needs for food and other items on an as-needed basis.
 We gratefully accept donations of non-perishable food items and personal care items.

-We also operate a hot meal program, Sunday Soup Supper, on the first and third Sundays of each month, out of our church auditorium on 30 Aldershot Street.
-You can find our schedule and information on the Sunday Soup Supper Facebook page.
+For several years we have operated a hot meal program, Sunday Soup Supper, on the first and third Sundays of each month, out of our church auditorium on 30 Aldershot Street.
+This is currently suspended during the pandemic due to public health regulations, and we are instead offering a program to help people with grocery hampers or gift cards.
+You can find our schedule and information on the our Grocery Dropoff Program page.

 “Our Lord Jesus Christ came to this world as the unwearied servant of man’s necessity.
 He “took our infirmities, and bare our sicknesses,” that He might minister to every need of humanity.
 Matthew 8:17.
 The burden of disease and wretchedness and sin He came to remove.
 It was His mission to bring to men complete restoration; He came to give them health and peace and perfection of character.” – Excerpt from “Ministry of Healing” Pg 17 E.G.White.

 Health ministry is an important outreach of the Seventh-day Adventist Church worldwide.
-Use the “Health” link above to find information about healthy vegetarian lifestyles, and watch our main page to find out when we offer programs such as vegetarian cooking schools, depression recovery programs, etc.
+Watch our main page to find out when we offer programs such as vegetarian cooking schools, depression recovery programs, etc.

 Vacation Bible School

 Vacation Bible School is one of the greatest opportunities we have to reach all people, especially children and preschoolers, during the summer months.
-Our church normally conducts a Vacation Bible School program in the month of August.
-Our 2017 program was a great success — watch for updates on our main page about Vacation Bible School in Summer 2018.
+During summer 2020 the Seventh-day Adventist Church in Newfoundland and Labrador offered online VBS programs.
+Please check here for updates in 2021 on our summer programs for next year!